 There are various steps that you can take right after an injury occurs to help ensure that you have the best chance of recovering maximum compensation for your losses.
 This includes:

 - Seeking medical care.
 You need to go to a doctor as soon as possible.
-Not only will this help ensure your well-being, but establishing a solid link between the injury and the incident is crucial for insurance carriers and a personal injury jury to see.
+Not only will this help ensure your well-being, but establishing a solid link between the injury and the incident is crucial for insurance carriers and a jury to see.

 - Reporting the incident.
 Depending on the situation, you need to report the incident to the appropriate authorities.
 This could include property owners for premises liability claims or the police for vehicle accidents.